 The Prefix Property and Finite Family Developments are useful tools for proving various properties of HRSs.
 For example, an alternative proof of termination of the simply typed λ -calculus (encoded as an HRS) uses FFD.
 Also, in a work in progress by the author, FFD is used to prove the termination of a higher-order standardization procedure.
-This result can be used to formalize the notion of equivalence of reductions, in a similar way as is done in [13].
+This result can be used to formalize the notion of equivalence of reductions, in a similar way as is done in [14].

-For future research, it might be interesting to further investigate the relation between FFD and the Dependency Pair method [1], both in the higher-order and first-order case.
+For future research, it might be interesting to further investigate the relation between FFD and the Dependency Pair method [1], one of the most powerful (first-order) termination techniques of today, both in the higher-order and first-order case.
 Since FFD and the Dependency Pair method both essentially depend on the same principle, that an infinite reduction must have an unbounded creation depth, it the author's conjecture that FFD, or the Prefix Property, can be used to design a higher-order Dependency Pair method.